smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

-## Exercise 2: Migrate MongoDB to Cosmos DB using Azure Database Migration Service
+## Exercise 1: Migrate MongoDB to Cosmos DB using Azure Database Migration Service

-**Duration**: 20 minutes
+**Duration**: 40 minutes

-At this point, you have the web and API applications running in Azure Kubernetes Service.
+At this point, you have the web and API applications running in Docker instance (VM - Build Agent).
 The next, step is to migrate the MongoDB database data over to Azure Cosmos DB.
 This exercise will use the Azure Database Migration Service to migrate the data from the MongoDB database into Azure Cosmos DB.

 ### Task 1: Provision Azure Database Migration Service